Ram Manohar Lohia: 1946: Goa Revolution Day

 Statue of Lohia in Margao, Goa, at the location where he delivered his speech on 18 June 1946.

 Following his release, Lohia met his friend Julião Menezes in Bombay for a medical consultation in April 1946.
 Menezes then invited Lohia to recuperate with him at his home in Goa.
 They reached Menezes' Goa home on 10 June 1946.
 After the news of Lohia's arrival spread, the general public and other local freedom fighters began visiting Lohia in large numbers.
 Menezes and Lohia then began planning a civil disobedience movement.
 Over the next few days, they addressed people around Goa, informing people that they would defy the ban on public meetings and address an audience of Goans on 18 June in the city of Margao.

 On 18 June 1946, Menezes and Lohia arrived at the designated maidan in Margao, evading and defying the Portuguese police.
 They were greeted by a large crowd that was chanting slogans.
 About 600–700 people gathered before the duo was physically escorted to the police station, just as Lohia had begun addressing the audience.
 The police resorted to a baton charge to disperse the crowd.
 However, everyone regrouped at the police station and only left after Lohia addressed them briefly.
 The location of the gathering is today known as Lohia Maidan, and the date, 18 June, is celebrated as Goa Revolution Day.

 Over the next few months, Gandhi publicly supported Lohia in his efforts to free Goa.
-Lohia arrived back to Goa in September 1946 but was immediately arrested and jailed for 10 days at Aguada fort.
+Lohia arrived back to Goa in September 1946 but was immediately arrested and jailed for 10 days at Aguada Jail.